einfachiota/rust-learning-group/tutorials/0_beginner/0_001_iota_on_rocket/README.md

-# To the Moon - Setup and IOTA.rs project with Rocket.
+# To the Moon - Setup an IOTA.rs with Rocket

 **Short Description:**
 Build a small web backend wich returns the current balance of an IOTA address.